VladimirVKornienko/TDTR-analysis-Groups-MQS-EILB/README.md

 (3) Same applies to the heating model: whether it is a top surface of the transducer that has constant temperature, or whether it is a bulk of the transducer that is nbeing heated with hot electrons excited by the pump light.

 Please **do not put the set-up control software here**, due to potential copyright issues with the lock-in and delay stage manufacturers.

+The 'main' branch has now the changes incorporated that have been made by Vihtori in line with his commit No. 96087f2 from 21.07.2023.